How To Use Beta Readers To Launch Your Book

 Step 4: Collect and Triage Your Feedback

-Collecting feedback can be a mess.
+Collecting feedback is important.
+Even Jeff Goins has “Getting Feedback” as step 7 of his critical 10 steps on how to write a book.
+But organizing it all can be a mess.
 Each person reads at a different pace, leaves feedback in a distinct way, and has unique hang-ups with your book or the beta itself.
 You need to build a bulletproof process around soliciting, collecting, and triaging feedback if you want to get the full value from it.

 DIGITAL Method of Collection